MAECProject/maec-output-framework/README.rst

 Tool List
 ---------

-Some projects with modules that implement the tool interface are:
+Some projects with modules that currently implement the compatible tool interface are:

 -  `PEFile to MAEC`_
 -  `ThreatExpert to MAEC`_